 Fayville Village Hall was constructed in 1911 in the village of Fayville of of the four villages of the Town of Southborough, Massachusetts, replacing the previous GAR Hall that was destroyed by fire in 1896.

-Its original purposes were to serve as a meeting room for Southborough Post 44 of the Grand Army of the Republic (GAR) and to provide space for the local fire department.
-To that end a large ell was built at the rear of the building to house the fire apparatus.
+Sometime later it was decided to upgrade Fayville’s fire protection, and to that end a large ell was built at the rear of the building to house fire apparatus.
 (This last was removed in the late 1990s.)

 Over its more than 100 years of use, Fayville Hall hosted numerous civic and social functions, solidifying its place as a community landmark.